Royal Saudi Air Force: Purchases and other activities in the 21st century

-The Al Yamamah contract was controversial because of the alleged bribes associated with its award.
+The Al-Yamamah contract was controversial because of the alleged bribes associated with its award.
 Nonetheless, the RSAF announced its intention to purchase the Typhoon from BAE Systems in December 2005.
 On 18 August 2006, a memorandum of understanding was signed for 72 aircraft in a GB£6–10 billion deal.
-The Ef2000 was part of a reveloutinary cross program including France, Spain, and Germany.
-In the end France left the building of the Ef2000 and later built the Rafel.
+The Eurofighter Typhoon was part of a multinational collaborative program having included a consortium of several companies from Spain, Germany and France, with the latter having left the program and later created the Rafale through Dassault Aviation.

-Following this order, the investigation of the Al Yamamah contract was suppressed by the British prime minister Tony Blair in December 2006, citing "strategic interests" of the UK.
+Following this order, the investigation of the Al-Yamamah contract was suppressed by the British prime minister Tony Blair in December 2006, citing "strategic interests" of the UK.
 On 17 September 2007 Saudi Arabia announced it had signed a £4.4bn deal with BAE Systems for 72 Typhoons.

 On 29 December 2011, the United States signed a $29.4 billion deal to sell 84 F-15s in the SA (Saudi Advanced) configuration.
 The sale includes upgrades for the older F-15s up to the SA standard and related equipment and services.

-On 23 May 2012, the British defence firm BAE Systems agreed to sell 22 BAE Hawk advanced jet trainer aircraft to the Royal Saudi Air Force for a total of £1.9 billion ($3 billion).
+On 23 May 2012, the British defence firm BAE Systems agreed to sell 22 BAE Systems Hawk advanced jet trainer aircraft to the Royal Saudi Air Force for a total of £1.9 billion ($3 billion).
 The deal also included simulators, ground and training equipment and spares.
 In April 2013, BAE Systems delivered the first two new Typhoons of 24 to Saudi Arabia.

 In 2013, the USAF tendered an offer for security services to protect the Saudi air force from cyberwarfare attacks.

 In March 2021, RSAF started a joint military exercise, that will last until April 10, with the US and Pakistani Air Forces that will help in exchanging experiences and expertise.